Montana-Media-Arts/sound-fundamentals/modules/instructors/_posts/2017-01-01-instructors.md

 #### Office Hours

-I will offer both in-person and virtual/Zoom-based office hours.

 **In-Person:**

-- To schedule an appoint please send me an email or TA Cole Grant an email
+Mondays 2:00PM - 4:00PM
+Wedensdays 1:30PM - 3:30PM

+I encourage you to send me an email indicating what questions you would like to address and so I can block out time based on your needs.

 **Zoom-Based Office Hours**